dfrodriguezp/PiCM-cpp/README.md

 ## Requirements

 You need the `g++` compiler, along with the `jsoncpp` library.
-In order to install them, type the following command in the console
+In Ubuntu, these can be installed by typing the following command in the console

 ```bash
 $ sudo apt install g++ libjsoncpp-dev